feature-engine/feature_engine/docs/selection/FeatureEliminator.rst

-FeatureEliminator
+DropFeatures
 ========================
-The FeatureEliminator() drops a list of variables from an original dataframe.
+The DropFeatures() drops a list of variables from an original dataframe.
 A single variable as string or list of variables can be passed that will be dropped.

 .. code:: python